vijjirajusaripella/Firmware_Litmus_Test_Sai/README.md

 | PC13 (User_Button)            | -           | Input to change the Motor Direction and Velocity |

-- The TMC5160 doesn't drive the motor directly; instead, it generates gate signals for 8 external MOSFETs arranged as two full H-bridges, one per motor phase as shown in the above figure.
+- The TMC5160 doesn't drive the motor directly.
+Instead, it generates gate signals for 8 external MOSFETs arranged as two full H-bridges, one per motor phase as shown in the above figure.
 The chip outputs signals on HA1/HA2/LA1/LA2 and HB1/HB2/LB1/LB2 which are connected to external gate drivers (like BMA1/BMB1), and those drive the power MOSFETs as shown in the figure.
 The two coils of the stepper motor are connected across the outputs of these H-bridges as shown in the figure.
 We used SPI to configure the TMC5160 with velocity and current parameters, and it handles precise microstepping internally.
 ---